The Great Australian Cattle Drive

 Imagine peering from your tent at the stillness of a South Australian Outback dawn free from any light pollution, with a few morning stars and the first licks of orange light reaching out across the desert horizon.
 You clamber into your riding clothes, smelling of saddle leather and dust, earned over the previous days’ rites of passage.
 Even as you pull on your boots, the cattle are stirring, lowing and stamping the red earth, and the drovers are making ready while the aroma of strong coffee laces the air.
 Ahead of you lies another day with the team of drovers working cattle along the famous Oodnadatta Track.
 To be able to experience genuine settler life away from the bright lights is rare indeed, but joining the Great Australian Outback Cattle Drive for a few days allows you to do exactly that.

-Every two years during May and June, 500 cattle travel over 400 kilometres from Oodnadatta (‘blossom of the Mulga tree’ in the Arrernte language) to Marree.
+Every two years during May and June, 500 cattle travel over 400 kilometres (249 miles) from Oodnadatta (‘blossom of the Mulga tree’ in the Arrernte language) to Marree.
 It is one of the most evocative desert trails in Australia, traversing a remarkable arid landscape of stony plains and cresting dunes, dazzling salt lakes and even watery oases with abundant date palms and birdlife.
 The South Australian Oodnadatta Track follows the remains of the original Ghan railway and what is left of the overland telegraph line, which were both critical in the settling of Australia’s interior.

 In time-honoured tradition, the cattle drive will be given a rousing send-off by the Oodnadatta Races and Bushman’s Carnival.
 Along the way there are relics left by explorers, railway gangers and Aboriginal groups, but people have made their mark perhaps most enigmatically with the colossal ‘Marree Man’.
 This geoglyph – a design etched into the ground – was discovered from the air in 1998 and is four kilometres long, depicting a man throwing a hunting stick or boomerang.